bradbarrish/alittlesomething/_posts/2024-01-01-bill-watterson-commencement-speech.md

 description:
 ogimage: opengraphimage.jpeg
 ---
 This is one of those things that, because it happened before the web, it is tough to find online.
 While I found the text, which you will find below, I could not find a recording of any kind, so I recorded myself reading it to you!
+I flubbed a few sentences and was too lazy to edit it.
+As Voltaire said, "Perfect is the enemy of good."

 <audio controls preload="auto">
   <source src="/assets/brad-reading-bill-watterson-commencement-speech.m4a" type="audio/mp4">